Champii/Rock/README.md

 ## Quickstart and Example

-Lets create a new project folder to compute factorial
+Lets create a new project folder to compute some factorials

 ``` sh
 mkdir -P factorial/src && cd factorial